 Cheap designers may not end up being as cheap as you though

 There are a small amount of unscrupulous designers out there who may trick you into think they’re cheap, but charge your for hidden extras like revisions, fonts, and stock photos.
 Don’t ever base your decision on any hourly rate.
 A $100 an hour designer may charge you for 1 hour, while a $10 an hour designer may charge you for 10 hours for the exact same project!
 Always ask for a fixed-price quote so you don’t get any nasty surprises!

 Local and/or experienced designers can potentially save you money on printing and distribution

-- Experienced designers can usually handle all aspects of the printing and distribution process so you don’t have to waste time doing things like contacting printers, and mail houses, signing off on proofs or figuring out which print specs to choose.
+Experienced designers can usually handle all aspects of the printing and distribution process so you don’t have to waste time doing things like contacting printers, and mail houses, signing off on proofs or figuring out which print specs to choose.

-- Experienced designers usually know how to save you money on postage by choosing particular sizes and paper weights and addressing and sorting them so that they’re eligible for discounted postage.
+Experienced designers usually know how to save you money on postage by choosing particular sizes and paper weights.

 Inexperienced and/or off-shore designers can cost you your time